Your Credential Assembly Service (CAS) Law School Report includes

 - an Academic Summary Report, which serves as a convenient cover sheet for your credentials.
 This summary comprises all of your undergraduate work, including any work completed at a graduate, law, or professional school prior to the granting of your four-year undergraduate degree.
 (View your report on the “Transcripts” page of your LSAC.org account.)

-- your LSAT score(s) and writing sample(s).
+- your LSAT score(s) (if required by the law school requesting your report) and writing sample(s).